SaumyDhoLu/Bike_Sharing_Saumy-DhoLu/README.md

 Developed as part of the Machine Learning - 1 Module required for Post Graduate Diploma in Machine Learning and AI - IIIT,Bangalore.

 ## Contact
-Created by [@Saumy DhoLu] - feel free to contact me!
+Created by [@SaumyDhoLu] - feel free to contact me!